noriammx/Vs_SOLID_Examples/README.md

-# vs_samples
+# Visual Studio Sample Projects

-Visual studio sample projects
+This repository contains sample projects with design patterns, architectures and practices based on SOLID.